 Completing third party forms and certifying work absences/accommodations are very important matters.
 Stakeholders rely on a physician's expertise in making decisions concerning financial and other entitlements.
 The same parties work under the assumption that a treating physician has had specific training in determining disability and work accommodation.
 This assumption is, in most circumstances, inaccurate.
-Therefore, it becomes incumbent on the physician to ensure the contents of the note or form are objective and formulated within the physician's scope of practice, based on their accurate assessment of patient-reported complaints and a careful physical examination.
+Therefore, it becomes incumbent on the physician to ensure the contents of the notes or forms are objective and formulated within the physician's current skill and knowledge, based on their accurate assessment of patient-reported complaints and a careful physical examination.